abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_pyramids/py_pyramids.rst

     higher_reso2 = cv2.pyrUp(lower_reso)

-Remember, `higher_reso2` is not equal to `higher_reso`, because once you decrease the resolution, you loose the information.
+Remember, `higher_reso2` is not equal to `higher_reso`, because once you decrease the resolution, you lose the information.
 Below image is 3 level down the pyramid created from smallest image in previous case.
 Compare it with original image:

     .. image:: images/messiup.jpg
         :alt: Gaussian Pyramid